Procedure: Child protection

 - Managers and supervisors should keep their College Dean or Service Division Director appraised of any working with children issues as they arise.

 National Police Checks

-- National Police Checks undertaken by the Australian Federal Police (AFP) for the purpose of child-safe screening will be made for all ANU people whose duties at the University require them to work with children (particularly as described in paragraph 6 above).
+- National Police Checks undertaken by the Australian Federal Police (AFP) for the purpose of child-safe screening will be made for all ANU people whose duties at the University require them to work with children (particularly as described in clause 6 above).

 - If the AFP issues an AFP certificate pursuant to a person, the University delegate will advise the person.
-The person is entitled to explain the circumstances of the certificate and the delegate is required to make a decision which protects the interests of children engaged with the University (see paragraph 26 below).
+The person is entitled to explain the circumstances of the certificate and the delegate is required to make a decision which protects the interests of children engaged with the University (see clause 26 below).

 - If there is a nil result, there is no further action.